ChevanR/Project5-6/Deliverables-P56/Testplan.md

 #### Results

 ### Test 2
 Requirements: 3
 Follow 1,2,4 from the global setup.
 Now turn off ALVR on the VR headset, and you should see that the game runs on the laptop and thus remote.

 #### Results

 ### Test 3
 Requirements: 4
-Follow 1,2,3.1,4
+Follow 1,2,3.1,3.5,4
+Test with multiple different delays and you can see how to impact the feeling.

 #### Results

 ### Test 4
+Requirements: 5,6,7
+Follow 1,2,3.2,4
+After having created the logging file follow 3.3

+#### Results

+### Test 5
-Requirements: 5,6
+Requirements: 18
+Follow 1,3.4,2,4

+#### Results